Note: To read The Wishing Map from the beginning, click here.

 “Did you see?”
 Buigor pantomimed.

-Thoughts: Waiting for the thing you dread is often worse than the thing itself.
+Thoughts: Waiting for the thing you dread is nearly always worse than the thing itself.

 To read The Wishing Map 115 click here!